 Thorpe, whose native name is Wa-Tho-Huk or "Bright Path", didn't like attention or care for anyone heralding his incredible athletic feats.
 Poet Marianne Moore, who was one of Thorpe's teachers at Carlisle Indian Industrial School in Pennsylvania, said of Thorpe, "He was offhand, modest, casual about everything in the way of fame or eminence achieved."

 There's a story from The Smithsonian that Thorpe, who was 5-foot-8 at the time, was walking across the Carlisle campus when he saw a group of upperclassmen practicing the high jump with the bar set at 5 feet, 9 inches.
 Wearing overalls and a thick, hickory work shirt, Thorpe easily cleared the bar.
 The next day, the kid was approached by Carlisle's head track and football coach, Glenn "Pop" Warner.

 "Son, you've only broken the school record in the high jump," the legendary coach replied.
 "That's all."

-It was the discovery of a truly remarkable sports icon.
-Thorpe went on to excel in football, baseball, track and lacrosse, and also dominated in hockey, handball, tennis, boxing and ballroom dancing.
-In 1912, Thorpe led Carlisle’s football team to a 12-1-1 record, rushing for 1,869 yards and average 9.8 yards per carry.
+It was the discovery of a truly remarkable sports icon and American athlete.
+Thorpe went on to excel in football, baseball, track and lacrosse.
+He also dominated in hockey, handball, tennis, boxing and ballroom dancing.
+In 1912, Thorpe led Carlisle's football team to a 12-1-1 record, rushing for 1,869 yards and average 9.8 yards per carry.

 There were two games that season where his stats weren't recorded.
 It's safe to say that Thorpe was college football's first-ever 2,000 rusher, a feat that no player officially accomplished until Pittsburgh's Tony Dorsett in 1976.